NEW: DFMA 2025B is here — Global Costing Data (200,000+ data points across 22 countries). See what's new

 Total Cost Reduction 18.0%

 Based on Boothroyd Dewhurst research: 72% of product cost is parts/materials.
-Case studies show 15-40% total cost reduction; defaults use the lower end for credible projections.
+Published case studies average 50% total cost reduction; defaults (30% typical) use the lower end for credible, defensible projections.

 🔧 Implementation Effort (NRE)